EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 ## Select out of hours schedule on financial exposure

 Ensure that [availability targets are selected on financial exposure](https://you-build-it-you-run-it.playbook.ee/practices/selection#select-an-availability-target-on-financial-exposure), and match an on-call level to an availability target.
-This achieves a balance between financial exposure, run costs, and remuneration for on-call product teams developers that doesn’t weaken operability incentives.
+This achieves a balance between financial exposure, run costs, and remuneration for on-call product teams developers that doesn't weaken operability incentives.

 You Build It You Run It protects business outcomes.
-It doesn’t mean every digital service needs 24x7 on-call support.
+It doesn't mean every digital service needs 24x7 on-call support.
 Not every digital service needs to be 99.99% available, and always on.
-Some digital services have a low level of financial exposure and don’t need out of hours support, some have a medium level of exposure warranting some out of hours support, and some have a high level of exposure that justifies dedicated out of hours support.
+Some digital services have a low level of financial exposure and don't need out of hours support, some have a medium level of exposure warranting some out of hours support, and some have a high level of exposure that justifies dedicated out of hours support.

 ![](../.gitbook/assets/practices/you-build-it-you-run-it-at-scale.png)

 When an availability target is selected for a digital service based on its financial exposure, it is assigned a level of on-call support in addition to its tolerable downtime per week.

-In our [Selection practices](https://you-build-it-you-run-it.playbook.ee/practices/selection), there’s a furniture retailer example with a third party COTS ecommerce platform, custom bedroom frontend, and a custom appointments frontend.
+In our [Selection practices](https://you-build-it-you-run-it.playbook.ee/practices/selection), there's a furniture retailer example with a third party COTS ecommerce platform, custom bedroom frontend, and a custom appointments frontend.
 The financial exposure bands linked to different availability targets can be updated to include levels of on-call:

 |Maximum financial exposure in an hour|Availability level|Tolerable unavailability in a week|On-call schedule in working hours|On-call schedule out of hours|
 |---|---|---|---|---|